Luke-Tomasello/Mango-Adaptive-Cryptographic-System/README.md

 # Mango — Adaptive Cryptographic Workbench

-> ⚡ Up to 185× faster than AES.
+> ⚡ Significantly faster than AES on structured and synthetic data
-> ✅ Passes all 9/9 cryptographic metrics.
+> ✅ Passes all 9/9 cryptographic metrics
-> 🔄 Fully reversible.
-Tuned for structured, random, and real-world data.
+> 🔄 Fully reversible — optimized for structured, random, and real-world data

 ## What is Adaptive Cryptography?

 Traditional ciphers apply a fixed sequence of operations to all input data, regardless of its structure.
-Mango introduces a new approach: **adaptive cryptography** — the idea that an encryption system should respond to the characteristics of the input itself.
+Mango introduces a new model: **adaptive cryptography** — the idea that encryption should respond to the characteristics of the input itself.

-Instead of treating all data equally, Mango **profiles the input**, determines its structure (e.g., random, natural, sequential), and dynamically selects an optimized transformation sequence designed to maximize entropy, dispersion, and cryptographic strength.
+Rather than treating all data as equally random, Mango **profiles the input**, identifies structure (e.g., randomness, natural text, sequential patterns), and dynamically selects a transformation sequence optimized to maximize entropy, diffusion, and cryptographic resilience.

 ---

 ## How Mango Differs from Traditional Ciphers

-Mango is not a drop-in AES clone — it is a full cryptographic workbench and cipher engine designed for adaptability and analysis.
+Mango is not an AES clone — it is a full cryptographic workbench and cipher engine built for adaptability, insight, and fine-grained control.
 Key differences include:

 - 🔀 **Input-Adaptive Sequences**
-  Each data type triggers a tailored transform path to maximize disruption of predictability.
+  Each input type (e.g., random, natural, sequential) triggers a tailored sequence of transformations to maximize entropy and disrupt structure.

-- 🔁 **Atomic Transform Architecture**
+- 🔁 **Composable Atomic Transforms**
-  Over 30 low-level transforms (e.g., bit shufflers, feedback mixers, pattern equalizers) can be composed into sequences.
+  Mango provides over 30 low-level, reversible operations — such as bit shufflers, feedback mixers, and pattern equalizers — that can be combined into powerful custom sequences.

-- 📊 **Metric-Based Scoring**
+- 📊 **Metric-Based Evaluation**
-  Mango evaluates sequences against entropy, avalanche, bit variance, and other cryptographic metrics.

-- ⚙️ **Reversible and Deterministic**
-  Every sequence is reversible, every output decryptable — no randomness is hidden from the user.
+  Every encryption sequence is scored across cryptographic metrics including entropy, avalanche effect, bit variance, and positional mapping — enabling quantitative comparison and optimization.

 ---